-DOCUMENT REVIEWED RELEVANT KEY AS SPECTS IMPLICATIONS FOR MASTER PLAN Kalamunda D evelops Objective 3.2: To connect community to quality amenities.
+DOCUMENT REVIEWED RELEVANT KEY AS PECTS IMPLICATIONS FOR MASTER PLAN THE VICTOR OF TH Kalamunda De evelops Objective 3.2: To connect community to quality amenities.
 Strategies 3.2.1 Optimal management of all assets.
 Kalamunda Le eads Objective 4.2: To proactively engage and partner for the benefit of community.
 Strategies 4.2.1 Actively engage with the community in innovative ways.
-City of Kalamunda The plan was com missioned to identify community facility needs The master plan's Community Facilities Plan 2011 - 2031 within the City to year 2031. accommodate the growing population to the development is to consider the Community Facilities (Final Report - May ied that in general, the City provides an Plan's analysis and recommendations, to prevent 2011) o of community facilities, although many are intenance and upkeep has been relatively low. facility duplication and alignment to long term The Community Facilities Plan Scott Reserve is id entified in the Community Facilities Plan as a facility planning outcomes. reviewed for this Local Park - Deve loped with a classification of Neighbourhood study was prepared for the City of 1 1 e plan identified that there is a shortage of r the projected population of High Wycombe.
+City of Kalamunda missioned to identify community facility needs The master plan's Community Facilities within the City to accommodate the growing population to the development is to consider Plan 2011 - 2031 year 2031. the Community Facilities Plan's analysis and (Final Report - May 1 ied that in general, the City provides an recommendations, to prevent 2011) o of community facilities, although many are facility duplication and dated and the ma intenance and upkeep has been relatively low. alignment to long term The Community Coatt Decembe is id antified in the Community Facilities Dlan as a facility planning outcomes.
+Facilities Plan reviewed for this entified in the Community Facilities Plan as a oped with a classification of Neighbourhood study was prepared e plan identified that there is a shortage of for the City of 1 ' the projected population of High Wycombe.
 Kalamunda in 2011.
-The City is in the e Community Recreation Centre was process of preparing ghbourhood level facility.
-The report also a new Community all scale and current design of the facility limits Facilities Plan, 1 ' ' ction as a recreation centre and it is not however it was in the ng a wide range of fitness, health and leisure early stages of development during y expected at a recreation centre. the analysis for this The facility predo ninately operates as a community centre, master plan ort recommended that facility be redeveloped development. od community centre.
-It further noted the • - level community centre within the High Wycombe area to replace a number of ageing facilities.
-Recommendation s in the report specific to this project: e Scott Reserve to meet the recommended d for 'Local Parks - Developed'.
-HWCRC be classified as a neighbourhood level nity centre and cease the staffed recreation centre c omponent. in the more recently developed Public Open ne Scott Reserve is classified as a District Level Open Space.)
-City of Kalamunda pace Strategy (the POS Strategy) was A number of strategies, Public Open Space · · are the future protection, provision and objectives and actions were Strategy - OS sites to meet the ongoing needs of the developed within the POS April 2018 community.
-Strategy that are relevant to The Strategy will a ensure that POS is delivered to optimise Scott Reserve: it by providing direction to guide the future Strategic Directions ement and management of POS.
-The Strategy identified: 1 ' ' at POS is utilised to its maximum potential to benefit to the community.
-The City, as funding and resources permit, increase The City of Kalam unda will have a network of fit for purpose the quality of POS for parkland that prot tects our natural resources and meets community benefit through community need. an increase in the number of 'A' grade reservations.
+Sports grounds for the projected population of riight wycombe.
+The City is in the The High Wycomb e Community Recreation Centre was process of preparing , , ghbourhood level facility.
+The report also a new Community all scale and current design of the facility limits Facilities Plan, its capacity to fun ction as a recreation centre and it is not however it was in the capable of providi ng a wide range of fitness, health and leisure early stages of programs normall y expected at a recreation centre. development during the analysis for this 1 minately operates as a community centre, master plan development.
+1 ort recommended that facility be redeveloped od community centre.
+It further noted the development. level community centre within the High replace a number of ageing facilities. , replace a manuscr of ageing racinities.
+Recommendation s in the report specific to this project: 1 e Scott Reserve to meet the recommended d for 'Local Parks - Developed'.
+That the HWCRC be classified as a neighbourhood level nity centre and cease the staffed recreation centre c omponent. /11.
+1 1 in the more recently developed Public Open Open Space.) ne Scott Reserve is classified as a District Level City of Kalamunda pace Strategy (the POS Strategy) was A number of strategies, Public Open Space are the future protection, provision and objectives and actions were Strategy OS sites to meet the ongoing needs of the developed within the POS April 2018 community.
+Strategy that are relevant to Scott Reserve: ensure that POS is delivered to optimise it by providing direction to guide the future Strategic Directions ement and management of POS.
+The Strategy identified: at POS is utilised to its maximum potential to The City as funding and deliver maximum benefit to the community.
+The City, as funding and resources permit, increase The City of Kalami unda will have a network of fit for purpose the quality of POS for tects our natural resources and meets community benefit through community need. costs out material resources and meets an increase in the number of 'A' grade reservations.